roura356a/csk/intl.en-US/User Guide for Edge Container Service/Edge cluster management/Create a managed edge Kubernetes cluster.md

 -   Server Load Balancer \(SLB\) instances that are created along with an ACK cluster support only the pay-as-you-go billing method.
 -   ACK clusters support only virtual private clouds \(VPCs\).
--   By default, you can create only a limited amount of cloud resources with each Alibaba Cloud account.
-You cannot create clusters if the quotas are exhausted.
-Make sure that you have sufficient resource quotas before you create a cluster.
+-   By default, each account has specific quotas on cloud resources that can be created.
+You cannot create clusters if the quota is reached.
+Make sure that you have sufficient quotas before you create a cluster.
 To request a quota increase, submit a ticket.
     -   By default, you can create up to 100 security groups with each account.
     -   By default, you can create up to 60 pay-as-you-go SLB instances with each account.
     -   By default, you can create up to 20 elastic IP addresses \(EIPs\) with each account.